Click on each cluster to learn information about the cluster, prerequisites, and faculty instructors.

 Description:

-You do not have to be a musician to have fun and learn how science and engineering can be used to create, compose, transform and perform sound and music.
-In Cluster 9 you will learn about sound, music, and technology as we explore the many ways in which technology is used to synthesize and analyze sounds and create music.
-Please keep in mind that you do not need to be a musician or composer to enjoy Cluster 9, you only need a creative and curious mind and a fascination for sound and music.
+You do not have to be a musician to have fun and learn how science and engineering can be used to research, develop tools, and create music.
+In Cluster 9 you will learn about music technology as we explore the many ways in which software and hardware tools are used to create sound-based work.
+Please keep in mind that you do not need a musical background to enjoy Cluster 9, you only need a creative and curious mind and a fascination for sound and music.

 In Cluster 9 you will learn the basic physical principles of how sound works, how we perceive it, and what makes it meaningful.
-We will look at how different technologies have been used by music makers and sound artists.
+We will look at how different technologies have been utilized by musicians and sound artists.
 You will learn about the history of electronic music and discover the diverse range of sonic art practices out in the world, some of which we will explore more deeply to understand the science behind them that makes them work.
 You will have hands-on experience creating your own compositions and sound art through different hardware and software based tools.
-You will learn to record, edit, and mix your own compositions.
-We will touch on principles of sound synthesis, sound design, and beat making.
+You will learn to record, edit, and mix your own compositions in an actual recording studio.
+We will touch on principles of acoustics, sound synthesis, and sound design.
 You will have a number of technologies on hand to experiment with, including basic electronic components, midi controllers, and microcontrollers.
-There will be field trips that include visiting sound art installations, the Museum of Making Music, and visits to the Envision Maker Lab to build microphones and other sound making tools.
+There will be field trips that include visiting art installations, the Museum of Making Music, and visits to the Envision Maker Lab to build microphones and other sound making and research tools for your projects.

-During the program students team up in small groups to develop smaller projects, culminating in a larger group work to be presented at the end of the program.
+During the program students will gain skills to develop and create a group project that will be presented at the end of the program.

 Cluster 10 - Robot Inventors